Dakota Kai: Beginnings in NXT (2017–2020)

 On 25 October 2017 episode of NXT, Kai returned to television, competing in a women's battle royal won by Nikki Cross.
 On 10 January 2018 episode of NXT, Kai lost to the debuting Shayna Baszler by referee stoppage after Baszler stomped and injured her arm.
 After the match, Baszler attacked and locked her in the Kirifuda Clutch until NXT Women's Champion Ember Moon saved her.
 On 14 March episode of NXT, Kai scored her first televised victory, defeating Lacey Evans.
 Kai made her WrestleMania debut at WrestleMania 34 on 8 April, competing in the WrestleMania Women's Battle Royal and becoming the first female New Zealander to compete at WrestleMania.
-Kai also participated in a WrestleMania Axxess tournament which she won, earning herself a match for the NXT Women's Championship, but was defeated by newly crowned champion Shayna Baszler.
-In May, Kai earned another shot at the title but was unsuccessful in winning it.
+Kai also won a WrestleMania Axxess tournament for an NXT Women's Championship match, but was defeated by newly crowned champion Baszler.
+In May, Kai earned another shot at the title, but again failed to win.
 Throughout the rest of the year, Kai racked up victories and losses against competitors like Santana Garrett, Bianca Belair, Lacey Evans and Aliyah.